Late Visitors to Pompeii: Provenance

-Reception
+Analysis and reception

 The depiction of Pompeii—a recurring symbol for decadence and ruin—and the presence of Spengler in the picture have made critics interpret Late Visitors to Pompeii as a fatalistic comment about Western culture in decline.
 Writing for the Elsevier's Geïllustreerd Maandschrift in 1937, S. P. Abas said the painting displays Willink's complexity better than any of his other paintings.
 Abas said the painting uses charm and humour to comment on nature and civilisation and portray a moment where time and space have become unstable.
 The literary scholar Mathijs Sanders wrote in 2005 that Spengler's cyclical view of history, where every culture is born, blooms, decays and falls, is represented by the combination of Imperial Roman ruins and modern men in the same picture.

-Beginning with Victor Varangot in 1947, several critics have associated Late Visitors to Pompeii with works by the writer Ferdinand Bordewijk, who openly based two of his stories on the Willink paintings The Yellow House and Chateau en Espagne.
+Beginning with Victor Varangot in 1947, several critics have associated Late Visitors to Pompeii with works by the writer Ferdinand Bordewijk, who openly based two of his stories on the Willink paintings The Yellow House and Château en Espagne.
 Varangot wrote that a theme of life and death expressed through the juxtaposition of two time periods in Late Visitors to Pompeii had influence on Bordewijk.
 Varangot and Sanders wrote that the painting's volcano can be viewed as a symbol for both destruction and regeneration, which Varangot connected to Bordewijk's Heraclitean worldview.
 Sanders argues that Late Visitors to Pompeii gave direct inspiration to Bordewijk's short story "Sodom; moraliteit van deze eeuw" (lit.
 'Sodom; morality of this century'), published in the collection De wingerdrank (1937).
 Sanders writes that both Late Visitors to Pompeii and "Sodom" express a belief that Western civilisation is in crisis, anchored in the cultural philosophy of Spengler's The Decline of the West.